navidys/ocibuilder/README.md

 | Command    | Description |
 | ---------- | ----------- |
+| commit     | Creates an image from a working container.
 | config     | Update image configuration settings.
 | containers | List the working containers and their base images.
 | from       | Creates a new working container either from scratch or using an image.